Postpaid mobile phone

+The postpaid mobile phone is a mobile phone for which service is provided by a prior arrangement with a mobile network operator or mobile virtual network operator.
+In this type of payment plan, the customer is billed at the end of each month according to their use of mobile services during that month.
+The alternative billing method is a prepaid mobile phone, where a user pays in advance for credit that is then consumed by use of the mobile phone service.

+Billing plans

-The postpaid mobile phone is a mobile phone for which service is provided by a prior arrangement with a mobile network operator.
-The user in this situation is billed after the fact according to their use of mobile services at the end of each month.
-Typically, the customer's contract specifies a limit or "allowance" of minutes, text messages etc., and the customer will be billed at a flat rate for any usage equal to or less than that allowance.
-Any usage above that limit incurs extra charges.
-Theoretically, a user in this situation has no limit on use of mobile services and, as a consequence, unlimited credit.
-This service is better for people with a secured income.
+Typically, the customer's contract with a specifies a limit or "allowance" of minutes, text messages etc., and the customer will be billed at a flat rate for any usage equal to or less than that allowance.
+Any usage above that limit incurs overage charges.

-Postpaid service mobile phone typically requires two essential components in order to make the 'post-usage' model viable:
+Postpaid service for mobile phones requires two components in order to make the "post-usage" model viable: